bruvellu/cephalic-furrow/3-text/furrow.md

 Once initiated, the invagination follows a stereotypic morphogenetic sequence of events.
 A mechanical coupling between invaginating cells ensures the precision of the tissue fold during morphogenesis [@Eritano2020-mi], and the resulting fold spans the entire lateral surface, from dorsal to ventral, making the cephalic furrow a distinguishable landmark of the embryo during gastrulation [@Hartenstein1985-zs; @Foe1989-cw].

-This prominent fold, however, is transient and has no clear role.
+This prominent fold, however, is transient and has no clear role in development.
-Remarkably, a couple of hours after gastrulation, the cephalic furrow unfolds and disappears leaving no trace [@Hartenstein1985-zs].
+The invagination unfolds after a couple of hours leaving no trace [@Hartenstein1985-zs].
-And, unlike other embryonic invaginations, such as the ventral furrow or midgut invaginations which give rise to mesoderm and endoderm, respectively, the cells invaginated in the cephalic furrow do not give rise to any specific precursors or larval structures.
+And, unlike other embryonic invaginations like the ventral furrow, which gives rise to mesodermal precursors, the cells invaginated in the cephalic furrow do not give rise to any specific structures in the larva.
+The cephalic furrow is, therefore, a trait whose formation is under tight genetic control, but which has no obvious function for the embryo.
-This ephemeral nature and absence of associated fates raised hypotheses of possible physical roles for the cephalic furrow, such as a temporary storage of anterior cells [@Turner1977-ol] or as an anchor for anterior tissues during gastrulation [@Costa1993-qj; @Dicko2017-wz].
-These hypotheses, however, have not been investigated *in vivo*.
+While some hypotheses about function of the cephalic furrow have been raised, such as a temporary storage [@Turner1977-ol] or as an tissue anchor [@Costa1993-qj; @Dicko2017-wz] during gastrulation, they have not been investigated *in vivo* or considered on a broader phylogenetic context.

-This apparent contradiction between a finely controlled formation at the genetic, cellular, and tissue levels, and the absence of an obvious developmental role makes the cephalic furrow a puzzling morphogenetic trait.

-In addition, to that the cephalic furrow is an evolutionary novelty [Lemke].
+As we will see, the cephalic furrow is an evolutionary novelty within Diptera [Lemke].

-The cephalic furrow is
-CF is an evolutionary novelty within Diptera making it a great model to investigate the evolution of morphogenesis from patterning to mechanics.
+The invagination is only present in a derived group of flies, the cyclorraphan, but is absent in the remaining basally-branching dipteran flies [Lemke].
+This clear origin in the phylogenetic tree makes the cephalic furrow an ideal model for investigating how pre-patterned morphogenetic processes evolve.

+Our work integrates genetics and mechanics to uncover the developmental role and evolutionary origins of the cephalic furrow.
+First, we screen for novel cephalic furrow genes in *Drosophila* and identify *sloppy paired 1* as an upstream factor controlling the position of the initiator cells.
+Then, we performed live-imaging on mutant embryos to understand how perturbations in cephalic furrow formation impact the normal gastrulation processes.
+We find that the absence of the cephalic furrow increases the mechanical instability of the blastoderm epithelium.
+Using a combination of *in vivo* experiments and *in silico* simulations, we show that the cephalic furrow prevents epithelial instability by absorbing compressive stresses, playing a mechanical role during gastrulation.
+Finally, to uncover the differences in patterning associated with the evolution of the cephalic furrow, we compare the expression of head--trunk patterning genes between *Drosophila* and *Clogmia*, a fly without a cephalic furrow.
-We find that the cephalic furrow plays a physical role during gastrulation, that its evolution is associated with a novel *btd* head--trunk domain underlying an ancestral head--trunk patterning system, and that the mechanical instability generated by mechanical stresses may have been the selective pressure involved in the evolution of this prominent invagination.
+While the ancestral head--trunk patterning system is conserved, we find that the evolution of the cephalic furrow is associated with the appearance of a novel *btd* domain at the head--trunk boundary of flies.
+Moreover, our data in Drosophila and additional data from other flies suggests that the mechanical instability generated by mechanical stresses may have been the selective pressure involved in the evolution of this prominent invagination.

 <!--The cephalic furrow retains a significant number of blastoderm cells beneath the surface of the embryo during gastrulation (about 10% according to recent estimates [@Stern2021-zv]),-->

-To address this, my team will analyse the morphogenesis of the head--trunk boundary in selected fly species across the phylogeny.
-This will pinpoint the key evolutionary steps in terms of genetic regulation and tissue mechanics leading to the origin of the cephalic furrow.
-We will integrate *in vivo* and *in silico* approaches, using single-cell transcriptomics, multiplexed *in situ* hybridization, genetic and optogenetic perturbations with *in toto* live-imaging, and modelling and simulations of the mechanics of embryonic tissues.
-These comparative, phylogenetic-aware mechanobiology data will bring unprecedented insights into the interplay between mechanics and evolution, and reveal potential mechanisms that govern the evolution of morphogenesis in animal development.

 <!--We uncover a novel player in the CF patterning revealing that it's pre-patterned even more, and by comparing to another fly without the furrow we can say CF is associated with the appearance of a novel domain and cooption of existing patterning.-->